TITLE 8 SOCIAL SERVICES

 C. Replacement of the EBT card: The recipient or designated authorized representative shall be instructed on the procedure for replacement of an EBT card that has been lost, stolen or destroyed.

-(1) The recipient or designated authorized representative may report a lost, stolen or destroyed EBT card through the HSD EBT contractor customer service help desk, HSD EBT customer service help desk or any ISD field office.
+(1) The recipient or designated authorized representative may report a lost, stolen or destroyed EBT card through the HCA EBT contractor customer service help desk, HCA EBT customer service help desk or any ISD field office.

 (2) The lost, stolen, or destroyed EBT card shall be deactivated prior to a replacement card being issued to the household.